FarhangAmaji/versatileAnn/README.md

+# Who this project is for

+This project has some sections and "who this project is for" depends on what section you may use.

+- anyone who uses pytorch(`brazingTorch` section)
+- for people who want to use ready forecasting models
+- forecasting AI researchers

 # what versatileAnn is

 While developing machine learning models can be time-consuming, even the smallest typos in programming can derail months of hard work, rendering unreliable results.
 Utilizing `well-tested tools` can significantly improve the experience of both using and developing models.